Warbo/chriswarbo-net/unfinished/benchmarking.md

    benchmark *or* any non-benchmark job.

-It is important that we use `flock` on *all* jobs, not just benchmarks, to avoid concurrency.
-I use git hooks to trigger each repo's build/test Laminar job; and those jobs, if they succeed, trigger the associated benchmark (if one exists).
+It is important that we use `flock` on *all* jobs, not just benchmarks, to avoid concurrency *during a benchmark*.
+I use git hooks to trigger each repo's build/test Laminar job; but not for the benchmarks, since there's little point benchmarking a project which doesn't build or whose test suite fails.
+Instead, the benchmark jobs are triggered by the build/test jobs, iff the build/test succeeds.
+We can do this thanks to the simplicity of Laminar, which is designed to be easily scripted.